-An individual who has been officially accepted by an RHA to receive one or more health services (other than home care), without being admitted as a resident or inpatient; and, whose personal identifiable data is recorded in the registration or information system of the RHA and to whom a unique identifier is assigned to record and track services.
+An individual who has been officially accepted by NLHS to receive one or more health services (other than home care), without being admitted as a resident or inpatient; and whose personal identifiable data is recorded in the registration or information system of NLHSand to whom a unique identifier is assigned to record and track services.
 Examples include individuals receiving community-based mental health and/or addictions counselling, public health nursing, health promotion and wellness services, etc. (provincially defined).